Identity.

 Why: Authority comes from traceability, not scale.

 Forbidden by default: emoji, exclamationMarks, superlatives, startupEnthusiasm, ironyTowardRegulators.
-On AI positioning: say "AI-assisted screening", not "Powered by AI".
+On AI positioning: say "AI-assisted evaluation", not "Powered by AI".
 Name the function, not the marketing claim.

 Evalgist is the brand.
 Products take suffixes.